adamhrv/skylift/README.md

 - Currently intended for research and artistic purposes only
 - Check local WiFi regulations before using
 - After a sustained duration of broadcasting,  BSSIDs may be blacklisted or even become associated with another location (this happened at [FACT Liverpool](http://www.fact.co.uk/), which could reveal your location to other users, or be used creatively for a *Bermuda Triangle* effect.
 - SkyLift is not a GPS spoofing device.
-For 1.5GHz GPS spoofing, see [Spoof GPS location with low cost TX SDRs](http://hackaday.com/2016/07/19/pokemon-go-cheat-fools-gps-with-software-defined-radio/)
+For 1.5GHz GPS spoofing, see [Spoof GPS location with low cost TX SDRs](http://hackaday.com/2016/07/19/pokemon-go-cheat-fools-gps-with-software-defined-radio/) or [Software-Defined GPS Signal Simulator](https://github.com/osqzss/gps-sdr-sim)
 - SkyLift is currently a 2.4GHz only device
 - **SkyLift is not a guaranteed solution**